taoo0316/minimal/index.md

 Hi!
 Welcome to my page!

-This page lists each course I took in College and one key takeaway.
+This page lists each course I took in college and one key takeaway.

 #### YCC1111 Literature and Humanities 1